-It is a felony to defame another person or organization when someone makes false and damaging remarks about that person or group.
-Defamation is an offense that occurs when someone makes untruthful and harmful statements about another individual or group.
-When considering the impact and types of defamation, there are two types, “libel”, referring to a statement in writing or posted online, and “slander” refers to spoken or acted gestures that are defamatory.
+Defamation is a civil offense that occurs when someone makes untruthful and harmful statements about another individual or group.
+When considering the impact and types of defamation, there are two types: libel refers to defamatory statements in writing or posted online, and “slander” refers to spoken or acted gestures that are defamatory.

 |Harassment||Intimidation on Instagram is regarded as harassment, and is criminal — this includes impersonation.|

 |Invasion of privacy||When embarrassing photos of a person surface, or when personal information is posted online, violating an individual’s reasonable expectation of privacy.|

 Social media defamation is a general word that refers to a false remark that is made about a third party and then shared on social media.
 The term "libel" refers to written defamation, while the term "slander" refers to oral defamation – it is also essential to remember that truthful remarks cannot be considered defamatory.

 In defamation, slander and libel are the two elements that are involved:

 - One way to differentiate libel from other forms of defamation is that it leaves a long-lasting and permanent record, such as an email, radio or television broadcast, newspaper article, or an internet posting, among other things.